amiaopensource/audioqc/README.md

     -c, --conch=val                  Path to optional mediaconch policy XML file -j, --jpg                        Create visualizations of input files (waveform and spectrum)

-Congiguration of this tool can be done via the associated `settings.csv` file.
+Configuration of this tool can be done via the associated `settings.csv` file.
 Configurable options include settings for what the tools considers 'out of range' for volume and phase, as well as paths for output, mediaconch policies and dependencies.

 Note: The scan can take a while to run on large batches of files - this is expected!